England | Scotland | Wales | Northern Ireland | Ireland

 The average pay for GP's working in GPS Healthcare in the last financial year was £72,701 before tax and National Insurance.
 This is for 8 full time GP's, 25 part time GP's and 2 locum GP's who worked in the practice for more than six months.

-GPS Healthcare has committed to supporting 3 charities through fundraising activities over the next year.
-Each year we ask staff to nominate charities and give support to three; one local, one national and one international.
+GPS Healthcare has committed to supporting charities through fundraising activities.
+Each year we ask staff to nominate charities and give support.

 Charities chosen must be involved in improving the wellbeing of others.
-We have chosen these three charities to raise funds for over this year.
+We have chosen this charity to raise funds for over this year.
 We would love your support & if you have ideas how to help let us know!

 Ever wondered what your GP gets up to at the weekend?